jxLiu-bio/SpaGFT/README.md

 The virtual environment is recommended before installing ```SpaGFT```.
 You can achieve this step easily by ```annconda```. [https://www.anaconda.com/]

-If you do not have conda please install Miniconda first:
+If users do not have conda please install Miniconda first:

 ```
 cd /path/to/software